roboticslab-uc3m/jr3-mbed-firmware-can/README.md

 Incidentally, support was added for sending simple PWM commands to a Lacquey fetch gripper through a secondary optional CAN channel.

 Refer to [roboticslab-uc3m/jr3-mbed-firmware](https://github.com/roboticslab-uc3m/jr3-mbed-firmware/) for the underlying board-sensor communication.
 This repository focuses on the CAN interface layer with an external master node.
-Refer to [roboticslab-uc3m/jr3-mbed-firmware-usb](https://github.com/roboticslab-uc3m/jr3-mbed-firmware-usb/) for the USB interface variant.
+Refer to [roboticslab-uc3m/jr3-mbed-firmware-uart](https://github.com/roboticslab-uc3m/jr3-mbed-firmware-uart/) for the UART interface variant.

 ## Installation